 Slice the green onion very thin and include some of the green tops for color.
 The poppy seeds add some crunch and visual appeal.
 Feel free to add some garlic, red pepper flakes, or anything else you think you'd like!

-If you want to make more or less of this filling, the best ratio is an ounce of grated cheese for each egg.
+If you want to make more or less of this filling, the best ratio is 1 ounce of grated cheese per egg.

 Pile this yummy egg and cheese salad in a pita, a ripe tomato, on crackers, or our favorite way, on marble rye or dark pumpernickel bread with some crisp lettuce!
-Don't forget the Lay's potato chips and a crunchy dill pickle spear or two.
+Don't forget the Lay's potato chips- the BEST!- and a crunchy dill pickle spear or two.

 Every time I make this sandwich filling, great memories of raising kids on the farm flood my mind.
 Occasionally, especially when I have a few extra eggs on hand, I make a batch and share it with the daughter who christened the sandwich.